curl/wcurl/README.md

 * `--curl-options, curl-options=<CURL_OPTIONS>`...

   Specify extra options to be passed when invoking curl.
 May be specified more than once.

+* `--no-decode-filename`
+  Don't percent-decode the output filename, even if the percent-encoding in the URL was done by wcurl, e.g.: The URL contained whitespaces.

 * `--dry-run`